Equiia/psshchew/README.md

-Woah look like some1 is bored enough to take a look at my ppage.. heh since you've stepped in here.
+Woah looks like some1 is bored enough to take a look at my ppage.. heh since you've stepped in here.
 Guess we will have a talk ?

 aight so